 - You hear buzzing or ringing in your ears immediately after exposure to noise.
 These are both signs of tinnitus.

-If you feel that you may be experiencing hearing loss, and that hearing aids might help you, please visit our a Free Confidential Online Hearing Check Or, you can call us at 1 (800) 804-0434 to speak with a hearing specialist about our complete line of discounted, affordable hearing aids designed to help people hear more clearly.
+If you feel that you may be experiencing hearing loss, and that hearing aids might help you, please visit our Online Hearing Check or call 1 (800) 804-0434 to speak with a hearing specialist about our complete line of discounted, affordable hearing aids designed to help people hear more clearly.

 What You Can Do To Help Protect Your Hearing This Summer